Q: Is guayusa actually “tea”?

 Q: Is guayusa like yerba maté?

-A: Runa means “Fully Alive” in the indigenous Kichwa language of the Ecuadorian Amazon.
-It is a term of immense cultural pride for the Kichwa people, and represents our company’s commitment to sharing the Kichwa’s rich cultural heritage with a global community.
+A: Runa means “fully alive” or “fully living human being” in the indigenous Kichwa language of the Ecuadorian Amazon.
+It is a term of immense cultural pride for the Kichwa people, and represents our company’s commitment to sharing the Kichwa’s rich cultural heritage with the global community.

 Q: How did the company start?